Jump To:

 Planting Update

 The first planting took place in January 2023, where 350 street trees were planted in front of churches, schools, and parks.
 The second planting began in January 2024 with 350 street trees planted by mid-March.
-These trees were planted in front of single and multi-family dwellings.
-These planting locations are seen in green on the map below.
+The third planting began in January 2025, where street trees were planted in front of homes, businesses, parks, and other public spaces, which filled in the remaining gaps.

 Community Engagement Updates